THE CONSTITUTION AND CODE OF ETHICS OF THE SCOTTISH SIBERIAN HUSKY CLUB.

 Those co-opted shall only hold office until the next General Meeting of the Club at which an election of Officers and Committee takes place.

-No individual who has been a member less than two years may be elected on to the Committee.
+No individual who has been a member less than one year may be elected on to the Committee.

 No two persons from the same household shall serve either as Officers or Committee Members of the club at the same time.